 With color pooling, the yarn does all the work for you.
 I’ve got a lot more details in my original post on this written out for you, but the video below will explain everything in great detail!

-I did notice that it looks like LB is phasing out the awesome Color Waves yarn and it’s no longer available in the Playground colorway I used for my scarf.
+I did notice that it looks like LB is phasing out the awesome Color Waves yarn and it’s no longer available in the Playground colorway I used for my scarf (or find it HERE on Amazon!).
 They do however still have some Rainbow left which I also tested and pools nicely!
 You can substitute with many other yarns and still get them to pool – you just need a variegated yarn with fairly abrupt color changes and 10-12″ lengths of each color.
 Try out the method with yarns in your stash for fun and see where it takes you!

 - Grab the Ultimate Pattern Bundle that includes 100+ other patterns like this one for under $30 HERE.